frowzyispenguin/frowzy-music-player/README.md

-it's a music player by frowzy it coded by python and use 'mpv' for playing music in Terminal enviroment. if you don't have 'mpv' you can install it by enter : "sudo apt install mpv" in Terminal :)
+it's a music player by frowzy it coded by python and use 'mpv' for playing music in Terminal enviroment. if you don't have 'mpv' you can install it by enter : "sudo apt install mpv" in Terminal :) when script launched type 'music' for dump /Music directory musics :)

 Be Happy ! and enjoy musics ;)